tvjames/README/README.md

 * Advocate with a well reasoned argument, expect me to question, I don’t expect answers right away, but don’t expect me to be convinced right away either.
 * I avoid conflict, or perseved conflict.
 I'm trying to do better with this.

-## What I'm interested in at the moment
+## Booklist

 * Reading: The Manager's Path by Camille Fournier
 * Listening: Radical Candor by Kim Scott
-* Listening: Everything Is F*cked: A Book About Hope by Mark Manson
+* ~Listening: Everything Is F*cked: A Book About Hope by Mark Manson~
 * ~Listening: The Subtle Art of Not Giving a F_ck: A Counterintuitive Approach to Living a Good Life by Mark Manson~
+* ~Listening: Astrophysics for People in a Hurry by Neil deGrasse Tyson~
+* Listening: Thinking, Fast and Slow by Daniel Kahneman

 ## [Questions for our first 1:1](https://larahogan.me/blog/first-one-on-one-questions/)